ApostolisC/AI-Scamming-Simulation/README.md

 #### Get Your Hugging Face Token:
 1. Go to [Hugging Face Settings](https://huggingface.co/settings/tokens)
 2. Click "New token"
-3. Give it a name (e.g., "ScamSimAI")
+3. Give it a name (e.g., "AIScammingSimulation")
 4. Select "Read" access
 5. Click "Generate a token"
 6. **Copy the token** (you won't see it again!)